alhassanZakriti/alhassanZakriti/README.md

 👋 Hi, I'm Al Hassan Zakriti

-🎓 Engineering Student in Mathematics and Computer Science @ the Faculty of Science and Technology Mohammedia
+🎓 Mathematics and Computer Science Engineer @ the Faculty of Science and Technology Mohammedia

 💻 Full-Stack Web Developer passionate about building scalable and efficient applications